a5ob7r/dotfiles/README.md

 - etc/* : Utility scripts to setup this repository.
 - home/* : Configs, deployed to ~/.
 - misc/* : Template of configs which are difficult to manage with git directly.
-- test/* : Test utility for this repository.

 ## Usage